 As discussed in Section 3.2., above, following the Franklin decision, there is concern that this may be changing in cases of gross vehicular manslaughter while intoxicated.

-Exception: DUI murder (a/k/a “Watson” murder)
+Exception: DUI Murder (a/k/a “Watson” Murder)

-Someone acts with implied malice when:
+You act with implied malice when:

 - The natural and probable consequences of the act are dangerous to human life;